 This article is fourth in the series: Sleep Apnea’s Health Disparities

-It’s not surprising that people within the LGBTQ community experience sleep problems, many which – like all chronic illnesses – mirror those of their cishet* peers.
+It’s not surprising that people within the LGBTQ (lesbian, gay, bisexual, transgender, and queer/questioning) community experience sleep problems.
+Many sleep problems – like all chronic illnesses – mirror those of their cishet* peers.

 - Heart disease